ischollETH/robot-dynamics-ETH/README.md

 ### Exercise 1a: Forward Kinematics of the ABB IRB 120
-1) Defining a vector q of generalized coordinates (arm joint angles) to describe the configuration of the ABB IRB120.
-The generalized coordinates should be complete (fully describe the configuration of the robot while at the same time comprising a minimal set of coordinates) and independent (each generalized coordinate must not be a function of any of the others).
+1) Deefining a vector q of generalized coordinates (arm joint angles) to describe the configuration of the ABB IRB120.
+The generalized coordinates should be complete (fully describe the configuration of the robot while at the same time comprising a minimal set of coordinates) and independent (each generalized coordinate must not be a function of any of the others).
 2) Computing the homogeneous transformation matrices between the inertial frame (I), the base frame (0), all joint frames (1-6) as well as the end-effector frame (E).
 3) Finding the function for calculating the end-effector position vector.
 4) Finding the end-effector position vector for some specific vector q of generalized coordinates.